20 Amazing Health Benefits of Pineapple

 In addition, a study found that bromelain improved digestion and reduced bloating in participants with indigestion. (source)

-4. Improve Heart Health
+5. Improve Heart Health

 One of the reasons pineapple may be beneficial for heart health is its high content of antioxidants, including vitamin C and beta-carotene.
 These antioxidants help neutralize free radicals, which can damage cells and contribute to the development of heart disease.

 Additionally, pineapple is a good source of potassium, a mineral that helps regulate blood pressure.
-High blood pressure is a major risk factor for heart disease, so consuming potassium-rich foods like pineapple may help lower the risk of developing heart disease.
+High blood pressure is a major risk factor for heart disease.
+So consuming potassium-rich foods like pineapple may help lower the risk of developing heart disease.

 5. Reduce the Risk of Blood Clots